top of page

 Being aware of triggers is really similar ( if not the same thing) as this.
 By knowing what our most sensitive buttons/triggers are, we can share them and strengthen our relationships.

 Thinking back to the example in the podcast, Steven's friend could explain to his loved ones that being told 'you're wrong' is a trigger for him, and it would help everyone understand what was going on for him.
-They might still have to tell him sometimes, and shouldn't have to tread on eggshells around him, but at least they would get it if he had a big reaction.
+They might still have to tell him sometimes, and shouldn't have to tread on eggshells around him, but at least they would understand why, if he had a big reaction.

 Similarly, if people know our triggers and seem to press them on purpose, maybe that needs some serious questioning about whether we want to be around them anymore.